thedirtyd/yet-another-media-player/README.md

 # Group Players
 Player entities can be grouped together for supported entities.
 Access the hamburger menu and choose "Group Players" to see a list of supported players that are currently configured on your card.
 If no players are supported (or only one entity is) then the "Group Players" option will not be visible.
 - Grouped entities will increase and decrease proportionately with the main entity.
+  - If only one entity is configured, and it is part of a group, only the volume for that entity will change.
+See `group_volume` for additional configuration options.
 - Use the Grouped Players menu to adjust individual player volume or to sync the volume percentage across all grouped players to the main entity